fanpu/website/_pages/about.md

   image_circular: false # crops the image to make it circular
   address: >

 news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}" selected_posts : true # includes a list of posts marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_posts: true # includes a list of posts marked as "selected={true}"
 latest_posts: false # includes a list of the newest posts
 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I am Fan Pu, and I work with large language models and machine learning at [Jane Street](https://www.janestreet.com/).
 I recently graduated with a M.S (2023) and B.S (2022) in Computer
 Science from [Carnegie Mellon University](https://www.cmu.edu/).